-Using smart, local “edge” devices means that the need for high bandwidth connections to servers or cloud infrastructure (and costly server-side processing) is greatly reduced.
+Using smart, local “edge” devices means that you don’t need high bandwidth connections to servers or cloud infrastructure (and costly server-side processing).
 For instance, if an AI-enabled camera can count pedestrian movements using local hardware, it only needs to send tiny snippets of data like pedestrian movements in a given period through an inexpensive IoT channel, rather than stream video continuously to a server.

 The algorithm can be updated and retrained to add tracking of bicycles, pedestrians, or any other object.
 Adding additional functionality such as counting vehicles heading in each direction becomes straightforward once objects can be reliably identified.